 Every once in a while we’re asked what is the best thing that Belleville area homeowner's can do to protect their air conditioning and heating system between their scheduled tune-ups?
-Our advice is simple; remember to change the heating and air conditioning air filter.
-Changing furnace and return air filters is crucial to the proper performance of your HVAC system, as well as your home's air quality.
+That’s an easy one; remember to change the heating and air conditioning air filter.
+Replacing furnace and return air filters is extremely important to the proper performance of your HVAC system, as well as your home's air quality.
 Studies show that indoor air pollution is among the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not all that hard for most Belleville homeowners, but there are typically two hurdles to actually completing this job:

 - Determining just how often to swap out your furnace or air conditioner filter.